Philippine Marriage and the Am I Considered Married Question

 Have you heard of any case which has same situation like me?

 I don’t have any personal knowledge, but I certainly know that fiancée visa applicants with presumed dead spousal declarations have made it through the process … so travel forward hopefully.
-And thinks so much for sharing.
-Your story my help others as well, which is the real reason I take the time to work on this stuff.
+And thanks so much for sharing.
+Your story may help others as well, which is the real reason I take the time to work on this stuff.
 Godspeed.

 Just wanna be confident and truthful enough when I get for interview.
 Please share and God bless you more and always !
 Thank you so much in advance.

 Thanks, Leonor, and all my other great readers and commenters.
-Feel free to get in touch in anytime, on Philippine Marriage Questions, or anything else that’s on your mind.
+Feel free to get in touch in any time, on Philippine Marriage Questions, Am I Considered Married or anything else that’s on your mind.